Medically reviewed by Drugs.com. Last updated on Aug 13, 2021.

 - Redness or swelling of your outer ear

 - Swelling in the lymph nodes in your neck

 When to see a doctor

-Contact your doctor if you're experiencing any signs or symptoms of swimmer's ear, even if they're mild.
+Contact your doctor if you have even mild signs or symptoms of swimmer's ear.

 Call your doctor immediately or visit the emergency room if you have:

 Swimmer's ear is an infection that's usually caused by bacteria.
 It's less common for a fungus or virus to cause swimmer's ear.